In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 small bunch organic broccoli leaves or other leafy greens (about 6 ounces)

-- Sunbasket hoisin sauce base (almond butter - coconut aminos - pumpkin puree - dried plums - molasses - coconut vinegar - toasted sesame oil - kosher salt - granulated garlic)
+- Sunbasket hoisin sauce base (almond butter - coconut aminos - pumpkin puree - dried plums - molasses - apple cider vinegar - toasted sesame oil - kosher salt - granulated garlic)

 - Sunbasket sesame dressing base (coconut aminos - apple cider vinegar - toasted sesame oil)